kauanmocelin/kauanmocelin/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning about Spring Boot, microservices and AWS
+- 🌱 I’m currently learning about Spring Boot, microservices, AWS and Docker.

 I'm Kauan Mocelin from Brazil, java web developer with a certain experience focusing studies on Spring framework, especially Spring Boot developing backend applications with rest API and microservices.